 Students have six months from the date of enrollment to complete a course.
 Students must complete all work in a course before the expiration date.
 If a student does not complete the course requirements by the end of the six-month enrollment period, the enrollment will expire, and the student will be dropped from the course.
 Completing the course requirements includes taking the final exam; therefore, the student must take the final exam before the course expiration.
 No additional time will be allowed to take the final exam, even if all other course work has been completed.

 Expiration of the course results in the student being dropped from the course and a “W” posted to the student’s record.
 The student is responsible for knowing and meeting his or her expiration date.

-An extension of enrollment is available.
+An extension of enrollment is available for self-paced courses only.
 The extension extends the enrollment period two months.
 Only one extension is available per course enrollment.
 Requests for an extension must be received in our office prior to the expiration date to avoid being dropped from the course and receiving a “W” in the course.